immobiliare/Glider/Documentation/Transports.md

 ## Introduction

+A transport is essentially a storage device for your logs.
+Each logger can have multiple transports configured at different levels; you can also customize how the messages are formatted.

 Writing log messages to various locations is an essential feature of any robust logging library.
 This is made possible in Glider through the `Transport` protocol: